SLACKHA/pyJac/README.md

 License
 -------

-create\_jacobian is released under the modified BSD license, see LICENSE for details.
+pyJac is released under the modified BSD license, see LICENSE for details.

 If you use this package as part of a scholarly publication, please cite the following paper in addition to this resource: